quicwg/multipath/draft-ietf-quic-multipath.md

 as no further packets can be sent on the abandoned path after the PATH_ABANDON frame.

-### Handling PATH_ACK for Abandoned Paths {#ack-after-abandon}

-When an endpoint sends a PATH_ABANDON frame, there may still be some packets in transit from the peer.
-Further, if an endpoint receives a PATH_ABANDON frame, it may still receive reordered packets on the abanded path.
-Endpoints SHOULD promptly send PATH_ACK frames for all unacknowledge packets received on an abondoned path if path state is still retained to do so.

-PATH_ACK frames have to be sent on a different path than the path being abandoned after sending the PATH_ABANDON frame as connection IDs are immediately retired.

-When an endpoint finally deletes all state associated with the path, the packets sent over the path and not yet acknowledged MUST be considered lost.
-PATH_ACK frames received with an abandoned Path ID are silently ignored, as specified in Section {{frames}}.

 ### Avoiding Spurious Stateless Resets {#spurious-stateless-reset}

 Due to network delays, packets sent on an abandoned path can